Matchstic/InfoStats2/README.md

 To make things even easier, examples for using each of the many parts of the provided API can be found here: .

-Also, a quick, no-nonsense guide to Cycript and this API (recommended reading) can be found here: .
+Also, a quick, no-nonsense guide to Cycript and this API (recommended reading) can be found <a href="api_intro_html.html">here</a>.

 Objective-C
 -----------

 For those using this within tweaks, retrieving data is as simple as calling class methods; there is no need to allocate an instance of anything.
-Additionally, there is no need to link against InfoStats2 to obtain data from it, simply get its class via the Objective-C runtime - objc_getClass("IS2Extensions") - and call whatever method you need.
+Additionally, there is no need to link against InfoStats2 to obtain data from it, simply get its class via the Objective-C runtime - eg, objc_getClass("IS2System") - and call whatever method you need.
 Simple.

 Headers can be found here: .